UBC-MDS/mealprepR/README.md

 <!-- badges: end -->

-Mealprep offers a toolkit, made with care, to help users save time in the data preprocessing kitchen.
+MealprepR offers a toolkit, made with care, to help users save time in the data preprocessing kitchen.

 ## Overview

-Recognizing that the preparation step of a data science project often requires the most time and effort, `mealprep` aims to help data science chefs of all specialties master their recipes of analysis.
+Recognizing that the preparation step of a data science project often requires the most time and effort, `mealprepR` aims to help data science chefs of all specialties master their recipes of analysis.
 This package tackles pesky tasks such as classifying columns as categorical or numeric ingredients, straining NA values and outliers, and automating a